+You might be asking yourself, "What is the purpose of a sales playbook?"
 A sales playbook replaces guesswork with reliable and detailed guidance — guidance that helps your sales reps make decisions that land more customers.
-If all your salespeople are empowered with the right sales playbook, the logic goes, then you would see a huge improvement in sales performance.
+If all your salespeople are empowered with the right sales playbook, the logic goes, then you will see a huge improvement in sales performance.

 While all playbooks contain information about sale plays, sequences, and sales enablement technology, every business is different.
 The ideal sales processes for one business may not work for another.
 The challenge, then, is in writing a sales playbook tailored to your unique circumstance.
 But that's easier said than done.
 After all, companies are experts at what they do.
 Writing sales playbooks usually isn't one of them.

-Before you write: pull in the right stakeholders and map everything
+1. Before you write a sales playbook: pull in the right stakeholders and map everything

 As is common with most organisations, teams operate from a set of processes that they've built over time — often much of it isn't written down.
 This can be dangerous.
 For instance, if your sales lead moves on to another company, then they might be taking their knowledge with them.
 Your sales reps also work with customer service, marketing, and other departments.
 So vital information could be held by people outside of the sales team.